-One of our most basic desires and needs as human beings is connection and belonging.
-However, when we feel alone or isolated in our experiences, especially those that have the potential to harm their life, it is not uncommon to begin to wonder if there is something wrong with us.
-A thought pattern that often leads to feelings of shame and further isolating.
-Shame, as defined by Brené Brown, is “as the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging – something we’ve experienced, done, or failed to do makes us unworthy of connection.”
-Brown continues, “shame is much more likely to be the source of destructive, hurtful behavior than the solution or cure…the fear of disconnection can make us dangerous.”
-By providing a meaningful sense of community, group therapy directly challenges these feelings of isolation and shame by assuring people are alone and that others share similar problems and experiences.
+As human beings, one of our most basic desires and needs is that for connection and belonging (2).
+However, when we feel alone or isolated in our experiences, especially those that have the potential to have a negative effect on our life, it is not uncommon to begin to wonder if there is something wrong with us—a thought pattern that often leads to feelings of shame and further isolating.
+Shame, as defined by Brené Brown,is “as the intensely painful feeling or experience of believing that we are flawed and therefore unworthy of love and belonging – something we’ve experienced, done, or failed to do makes us unworthy of connection” (3).
+Brown continues, “shame is much more likely to be the source of destructive, hurtful behavior than the solution or cure…the fear of disconnection can make us dangerous”.
+By providing an important sense of community, group therapy directly challenges these feelings of isolation and shame by assuring people are alone and that others share similar problems and experiences.

-This sense of community also allows group members to receive support and support others, each contributing to the treatment process in a significant way.
-Obtaining help from others facilitates the bonding of a group, otherwise known as the therapeutic alliance.
-Briefly, a therapeutic alliance refers to the relationship between clinician and client (or, in this case, group members) achieving a shared belief of what the treatment goals and tasks are, and a personal bond made up of reciprocal positive feelings has been developed.
-A therapeutic alliance is how beneficial changes occur and is therefore considered by many to be an essential aspect of successful therapy.
+This sense of community also allows for group members to both receive support and give support to others—each of which contributes to the treatment process in an important way.
+Receiving support from others facilitates the bonding of a group, otherwise known as the therapeutic alliance.
+Briefly, a therapeutic alliance refers to the relationship between clinician and client (or, in this case, group members) and is achieved when there is a shared belief of what the treatment goals and tasks are, and a personal bond made up of reciprocal positive feelings has been developed.
+A therapeutic alliance is considered to be the means by which beneficial changes occur and is therefore considered by many to be an essential aspect of successful therapy.
 On the flip side, giving support to others facilitates growth and learning.
-Group members each have their unique personalities and background, creating a sense of diversity within the group compared to individual therapy.
-It translates to group members offering various perspectives, problem-solving skills, and coping mechanisms that may help other members discover new ways of working through their concerns.
-As a whole, discussing personal concerns with others who have had similar experiences, meeting with support, understanding, guidance based on what has worked for others instills a clear sense of hope within individuals that it is possible to create a different life.
+Group members each have their own unique personality and background, creating a sense of diversity within the group compared to individual therapy.
+This translates to group members being able to offer a variety of different perspectives, problem-solving skills, and coping mechanisms that may help other members discover new ways of working through their own concerns.
+As a whole, discussing personal concerns with others who have had similar experiences and being met with support, understanding, and guidance based on what has worked for others—and being able to give that to others in return—instills an important sense of hope within individuals that it is possible to create a different life.

 In addition to the valuable support one gains from group therapy, formal groups also offer benefits beyond self-help and community.
-Because licensed mental health professionals lead formal groups with specialized training, they introduce and teach members strategies proven to help manage specific presenting problems, receiving expert guidance along the way.
-The benefit of doing this group learning (as opposed to in individual therapy) is that members can practice newly learned behavior in a safe environment and receive honest feedback about the effect that their behavior has on others.
+Because formal groups are led by licensed mental health professionals with specialized training, group members will also be introduced to and taught strategies proven to help manage specific presenting problems, receiving expert guidance along the way.
+The benefit of doing this learning in a group (as opposed to in individual therapy) is that group members are then able to practice newly learned behavior in a safe environment and receive honest feedback about the effect that their behavior has on others.
 Doing so also promotes communication and socialization skills, allowing group members to learn how to express their concerns and accept criticism from others.

 Joining a group

-Is it an open or closed group?
-An open group refers to groups whose new members can join at any time, so the window of time between finding and joining the group can be pretty small.
-It also means new members may experience a period of adjustment as they get to know and feel comfortable with other members who have been part of the group for longer.
-A closed group refers to groups whose members all join simultaneously, meaning one may have to wait a couple of weeks or months after finding the group for it to begin.
-However, since group members are introduced to each other concurrently and going through the acclimation together, a stronger sense of bonding may occur.
+–Is it an open or closed group?
+An open group refers to groups whose new members can join at any time, so the window of time between finding the group and joining it can be quite small.
+This also means that new members may experience a period of adjustment as they get to know and feel comfortable with other members who have been part of the group for longer.
+A closed group refers to groups whose members all join at the same time, meaning one may have to wait a couple of weeks or months after finding the group for it to begin.
+However, since group members are introduced to each other at the same time and going through the process of group therapy together, a stronger sense of bonding may occur.

-How many people are in the group?
-Smaller groups provide more time to focus on each individual, while larger groups can offer greater diversity and more perspectives.
+–How many people are in the group?
+Smaller groups allow for more time to focus on each individual, while larger groups can offer greater diversity and therefore more perspectives.

-Associate Therapists Caroline G. Brown, LMSW, and Antoinette Bonafede, LMSW, will be leading a Dialectical Behavioral Therapy group starting in January 2022.
-If you would like to discover group membership in-depth, please feel free to reach out to either Caroline or Antoinette via email with any questions!
+Associate Therapists Caroline G. Brown, LMSW and Antoinette Bonafede, LMSW will be leading a DBT-focused group starting in January 2022.
+If you would like to learn more about group membership, please feel free to reach out to either Caroline or Antoinette via email with any questions!

 (1) Corey, M. S., Corey, G., & Corey, C. (2013).
 Groups: Process and practice.
 Cengage Learning.